 Does anyone have any funny stories involving stray animals?
 We’d love to hear them.
 Drop us a line or leave a comment.

 After finishing my Law Degree I decided to become a teacher.
-I am passionate about teaching and learning and most of all, about inspiring others.
-I love sharing our travels and journey through our blog, our articles and our photographs and I hope, through these, we can play a part in inspiring you to do whatever ‘satisfies your soul’.
+I am passionate about teaching, learning and most of all, about inspiring others.
+Now, as a writer and blogger, I love sharing our travels and our musings on life’s journey.
+I hope, through these, we can play a part in inspiring you to do whatever ‘satisfies your soul’.